kpatino/dotfiles/README.md

 # kevin's dotfiles

 ## info
-using github as a backup for my dotfiles
+using github as a backup for my linux dotfiles
-Easy backup for my dotfiles

 ## packages
 alacritty